Poland in the Early Middle Ages: Ancient and early Medieval written accounts of the Slavs

 Besides the Baltic Veneti (see Poland in Antiquity article), ancient and medieval authors speak of the East European, or Slavic Venethi.
 It can be inferred from Tacitus' description in Germania that his "Venethi" possibly lived around the middle Dnieper basin, which in his times would correspond to the Proto-Slavic Zarubintsy cultural sphere.
 Jordanes, to whom the Venethi meant Slavs, wrote of past fighting between the Ostrogoths and the Venethi that took place during the third quarter of the 4th century in today's Ukraine.
-At that time, the Venethi therefore would have been people of the Kiev culture.
+At that time, the Venethi therefore would have been people of the Kyiv culture.
 The Venethi, Jordanes reported, "now rage in war far and wide, in punishment for our sins", and were at that time made obedient to the Gothic king Hermanaric.
 Jordanes' 6th-century description of the "populous race of the Venethi" includes indications of their dwelling places in the regions near the northern ridge of the Carpathian Mountains and stretching from there "almost endlessly" east, while in the western direction reaching the sources of the Vistula.
 More specifically, he designates the area between the Vistula and the lower Danube as the country of the Sclaveni.
 "They have swamps and forests for their cities" (hi paludes silvasque pro civitatibus habent), he added sarcastically.
 The "bravest of these peoples", the Antes, settled the lands between the Dniester and the Dnieper rivers.
 The Venethi were the third Slavic branch of an unspecified location (most likely of the Kolochin culture), as well as the overall designation for the totality of the Slavic peoples, who "though off-shoots from one stock, have now three names".